medialab/minet/docs/cli.md

                                   [--total TOTAL] [-o OUTPUT]
                                   query_or_query_column

-# Minet Bluesky Search Post Command
+# Minet Bluesky Search Post command

 Search for whether Bluesky posts matching a query or multiple Bluesky posts matching respectively successives queries from column of a CSV file.
 This command uses the Bluesky HTTP API.